 Cyanobacteria Assessment Network (CyAN)

-CyAN is a multi-agency project among the National Aeronautics and Space Administration (NASA), National Oceanic and Atmospheric Administration (NOAA), U.S. Geological Survey (USGS), and EPA to develop an early warning indicator system using historical and current satellite data to detect algal blooms in U.S. freshwater systems.
+CyAN is a multi-agency project among EPA, the National Aeronautics and Space Administration (NASA), the National Oceanic and Atmospheric Administration (NOAA), and the United States Geological Survey (USGS) to develop an early warning indicator system using historical and current satellite data to detect algal blooms in U.S. freshwater systems.
 This research supports federal, state, and local partners in their monitoring efforts to assess water quality to protect aquatic and human health.

-- Develop a uniform and systematic approach for identifying cyanobacteria blooms using ocean satellites across the contiguous United States.
+- Develop a uniform and systematic approach for identifying cyanobacteria blooms across the contiguous U.S. using ocean satellites .

 - Create a strategy for evaluation and refinement of algorithms across satellite platforms.

-- Identify landscape linkage postulated causes of chlorophyll a and cyanobacteria blooms in freshwater systems.
+- Identify landscape linkage postulated causes of chlorophyll a and cyanobacterial blooms in freshwater systems.

 - Characterize exposure and human health effects using ocean color satellites in drinking water sources and recreational waters.

-- Disseminate satellite data through an Android mobile application and EnviroAtlas.
+- Disseminate satellite data through a mobile application and EnviroAtlas.

 Support the environmental management and public use of U.S. lakes and estuaries by providing a capability of detecting and quantifying algal blooms and related water quality using satellite data records.

 - Create a standard and uniform approach for early identification of algal blooms that is useful and accessible to stakeholders of freshwater systems using the new set of satellites: Ocean Land Colour Instrument (OLCI) on Sentinel-3, Sentinel-2, Landsat and future NASA missions.

 - Develop an information dissemination system for expedient public health advisory postings.

 - Better understand the connections between health, economic, and environmental conditions to cyanobacteria and phytoplankton blooms.